lisphilar/covid19-sir/README.md

 ```

 ## Recomended datasets
-We can download the following datasets using Kaggle API key and Kaggle package.
-Please read [How to Use Kaggle: Public API](https://www.kaggle.com/docs/api) and Bash code `input.sh` in the top directory of this repository.
+Datasets are not included in this repository, but we can download the following useful datasets from Kaggle and GitHub.
+Please read Bash code `input.sh` in the top directory of this repository.

+### Kaggle
+Kaggle API key and Kaggle package are necessary.
+Please read [How to Use Kaggle: Public API](https://www.kaggle.com/docs/api).

-### The number of cases
+#### The number of cases
 Primary source: [COVID-19 Data Repository by CSSE at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19)
 Secondary source: [Novel Corona Virus 2019 Dataset by SRK](https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset)
-### The number of cases in Japan
+#### The number of cases in Japan
 Primary source: [Ministry of Health, Labour and Welefare HP (in English)](https://www.mhlw.go.jp/stf/seisakunitsuite/bunya/newpage_00032.html)
 Secondary source: [Secondary source: COVID-19 dataset in Japan by Lisphilar](https://www.kaggle.com/lisphilar/covid19-dataset-in-japan)
-### Total population
+#### Total population
 [covid19 global forecasting: locations population by Dmitry A. Grechka](https://www.kaggle.com/dgrechka/covid19-global-forecasting-locations-population)

+### GitHub
+`subversion` command (`sudo apt install subversion`) is necessary.

+#### Measures taken by each country and response scores
+[Thomas Hale, Sam Webster, Anna Petherick, Toby Phillips, and Beatriz Kira.
+(2020).
+Oxford COVID-19 Government Response Tracker.
+Blavatnik School of Government.](https://github.com/OxCGRT/covid-policy-tracker)

 ## Quick usage